javalent/obsidian-leaflet/README.md

 1. Direct URL (e.g., https://i.imgur.com/jH8j3mJ.jpg)
 2. Obsidian URL (e.g., obsidian://open?vault=VaultName&file=Path/To/Image.jpg)
 3. Obsidian wikilink of image (e.g., [[Image.jpg]])

+### Zooming with Image Maps

+You may notice that basic image maps and zooming do not necessarily behave the way you think they would.
+For instance, you may find that setting a higher max zoom value just makes the map *start farther away*, instead of actually allowing you to zoom in more.

+This is because of the way image maps are drawn.
+You can think of image maps as being a picture overlayed on top of a map, but the map is blank.
+As you change your zoom levels you are *changing the zoom levels of the map*.
+The image is then overlayed onto the map *after* the map is created for that zoom level, which means the coordinates of the image overlay changes as the map scale changes.

+Instead, the [image bounds](#bounds) need to be set for your map.
+This tells Leaflet *exactly* what coordinates your image should be placed at on the underlaying map layer.
+No matter how the map instance changes, the image will be in the same spot, **every time.**

 ### Multi-Image Maps